Single Path One-Shot Neural Architecture Search with Uniform Sampling: Introduction

 \section{Introduction}

-Deep learning automates \emph{feature engineering} and solves the \emph{weight optimization} problems.
-Neural Architecture Search (NAS) aims to automate \emph{architecture engineering} by solving one more problem, \emph{architecture search}.
-Early NAS approaches~\cite{zoph2018learning,zhong2018practical,zhong2018blockqnn,liu2018progressive,real2018regularized,tan2018mnasnet} use \emph{nested} optimization.
-Architectures are sampled from the search space.
-Their weights are then trained from scratch.
-The computation is too intensive for large datasets.
+Deep learning automates \emph{feature engineering} and solves the \emph{weight optimization} problem.
+Neural Architecture Search (NAS) aims to automate \emph{architecture engineering} by solving one more problem, \emph{architecture design}.
+Early NAS approaches~\cite{zoph2018learning,zhong2018practical,zhong2018blockqnn,liu2018progressive,real2018regularized,tan2018mnasnet} solves the two problems in a \emph{nested} manner.
+A large number of architectures are sampled and trained from scratch.
+The computation cost is unaffordable on large datasets.

 Recent approaches~\cite{wu2018fbnet,cai2018proxylessnas,liu2018darts,xie2018snas,pham2018efficient,zhang2018you,brock2017smash,bender2018understanding} adopt a \emph{weight sharing} strategy to reduce the computation.
-A supernet is defined to subsume all architectures and is trained only once.
-All architectures inherit their weights directly from the supernet without training from scratch.
-Therefore, the computation is more efficient and affordable on large datasets.
+A supernet subsuming all architectures is trained only once.
+Each architecture inherits its weights from the supernet.
+Only fine-tuning is performed.
+The computation cost is greatly reduced.

-Most weight sharing approaches use a continuous relaxation of the search space~\cite{wu2018fbnet,cai2018proxylessnas,liu2018darts,xie2018snas,zhang2018you}.
-The architecture distribution is continuously parameterized.
-Such parameters are \emph{jointly} optimized during the supernet training via gradient based methods.
-Thus, architecture search is performed during optimization, and the best architecture is sampled from the distribution after optimization.
-The formulation is elegant and theoretically sound.
-However, there are two issues. \emph{First}, the weights in the supernet are deeply coupled.
+Most weight sharing approaches use a continuous relaxation to parameterize the search space~\cite{wu2018fbnet,cai2018proxylessnas,liu2018darts,xie2018snas,zhang2018you}.
+The architecture distribution parameters are \emph{jointly} optimized during the supernet training via gradient based methods.
+The best architecture is sampled from the distribution after optimization.
+There are two issues in this formulation. \emph{First}, the weights in the supernet are deeply coupled.
 It is unclear why inherited weights for a specific architecture are still effective. \emph{Second}, joint optimization introduces further coupling between the architecture parameters and supernet weights.
-The greedy nature of the gradient based methods inevitably introduces bias in both architecture distribution and supernet weights.
-This easily misleads the architecture search.
-Careful tuning of hyper parameters and optimization process are used in previous approaches.
+The greedy nature of the gradient based methods inevitably introduces bias during optimization and could easily mislead the architecture search.
+They adopted complex optimization techniques to alleviate the problem.